 It doesn’t matter if you recently suffered a knee injury or if you have had a problem knee for a long time; swelling in and around the knee causes a fair amount of pain and discomfort.
 Chances are that every time it flares up you are asking yourself “how do I relieve knee swelling”.
 That may seem like a tricky question on the surface, but the truth is that there are effective remedies that can help.

 Though it may sound rather obvious, the quickest way to get some relief is to take your weight off your knee.
-Extra pressure and strain isn’t going to do anything but make the problem worse.
+Extra pressure and strain aren’t going to do anything but make the problem worse.
 Resting your leg doesn’t always cure the swelling, but it doesn’t hurt either.
 So go ahead and sit or lie down and relax and take a load off your knees.
 The longer you can stay off your knee the better; a full day would be ideal.

 Now that you are resting your knee, you should elevate your legs.
 Use pillows, the arm of a comfy couch, or even a stack of books to get your legs as high as you comfortably can.
 This draws blood away from the inflamed area and helps to reduce swelling.

 Put an ice pack (or bag of frozen vegetables) on the knee right after swelling begins.
 Do 15 minutes on and 15 minutes off for 1 to 2 hours.
 You need to take the ice off for a while to prevent frostbite.
 The cold will help to reduce swelling and will also numb the area so it’s more comfortable.
 However, do not apply heat.
 You may think heat would feel good, but heat is a big no-no because it potentially leads to even worse problems; therefore it’s best to only apply cold to your swollen knee.